Delicious zucchini pizza bites make great use of large, firm zucchinis. Enjoy the flavors of pizza, sparing yourself the carb overload!

 - Rinse the zucchini slices in a colander and pat dry with paper towels.
 Spread on the prepared baking sheet.
 Lightly spray with olive oil spray.
 Bake 10 minutes on each side, until tender and lightly browned.

 - Spoon a little marinara sauce on top of each zucchini slice.
-Top with cheese and a slice of chorizo.
+Top with cheese and pepperoni.
 Return to the hot oven for 2 minutes or so, just until cheese is melted.
+Serve immediately.